arcelda/CS355_Final/README.md

 Be advised that the snake begins in the center of the terminal.
 The snake also starts off pointing and moving in a random direction (Up, down, left, right)

+You can also quit the game by pressing the 'q' key

 // Losing Conditions
 1. Collide with the wall
 2. Collide with any part of the snake itself